gruntwork-io/terragrunt/README.md

 which are all the primitives we need for a very basic distributed lock system.
-It's also part of [AWS's free tier](https://aws.amazon.com/dynamodb/pricing/), and given the tiny amount of data we are working with and the relatively small number of times per day you're likely to run Terraform, it _should_ be a free option for teams already using AWS (note: we take no responsibility if you get charged for some reason!).
+It's also part of [AWS's free tier](https://aws.amazon.com/dynamodb/pricing/), and given the tiny amount of data we are working with and the relatively small number of times per day you're likely to run Terraform, it _should_ be a free option for teams already using AWS.
+We take no responsibility for any charges you may incur.

 #### DynamoDB locking prerequisites